cimentadaj/RECSM_R_Course/Class 3/Slides/slides.md

 Answer this:
 - What's the function name?
-- What do each of these arguments do?
+- What do each of their arguments do?

 An introduction to functions
 ========================================================

-When you don't know what a function or it arguments do, search it's help page.
+When you don't know what a function or its arguments do, search for its help page.

 - `?read.csv`